JohnDoe4991/GalacticoGear/README.md

-# Flask React Project
+# GalacticoGear

-This is the starter for the Flask React project.
+GalacticoGear is an etsy inspired eccomerce site that allows users to create products, review products, and search for products using a searchbar.

 ## Getting started